hoch/WAAX/README.md

 ## Installation

 The complete WAAX development setup requires [NPM](http://nodejs.org/), [Bower](http://bower.io/) and [Grunt](http://gruntjs.com/).
 If you have them installed, then simply execute the following commands in the terminal to install and configure WAAX.
-Make sure to substitute `YOUR_DIRECTORY` to your installation directory.
+Make sure to replace `$YOUR_DIRECTORY` with your installation directory.

 ~~~bash
 git clone https://github.com/hoch/WAAX $YOUR_DIRECTORY